WesKw/VectorBall/README.md

 # VectorBall
-A monkey ball clone made using the Godot game engine.
+A monkey ball type game made using the Godot game engine.